 Lately I’ve been seeing the coolest geometric wood art all over the place.
 Frankly, I am all about it.
 I have been drooling over the countless art pieces I’ve seen come across my feed lately, and decided it was time to make my own.
-So, being that “Woodworking Wednesdays” (also known as, my day off which is spent in the shop) is a thing until the end of August, I took a few hours today to create my own geometric wood art table.
-It cost less than $40 to make… and it’s pretty awesome.
+So, being that “Woodworking Wednesdays” (also known as, my day off, which is spent in the shop) is a thing until the end of August, I took a few hours today to create my own geometric wood art table.
+It cost me less than $50 (in lumber) to make… and it’s pretty awesome.

 Update: There is now a YouTube video tutorial for this project!

 But, if you’re looking for the step-by-step, here we go!

 One of the coolest things about this table to me is that it has handmade hairpin legs from DIY Hairpin Legs.
 Nothing beats a nice pair of legs (if you know what I mean).
 These things friggin’ rock (I’ll show you how easy they were to assemble later on, but I just had to brag about them for a hot second first).
 Let’s get started.